 We all love it when projects run smoothly: There’s a clear plan, everyone knows what needs to get done and when the deadlines are, and the project gets completed on time and on budget.
 But what if you’re the person tasked with planning and managing that project?

 Planning a project takes time, and it tends to require a lot of manual, repetitive work to get the project up and running—things like creating sections, drafting template tasks, and distributing information to stakeholders and collaborators.
 Project templates can help reduce the work at the beginning of the project, so you and your team members can hit the ground running.
 Plus, a good project template doesn’t just make starting one project easier—it sets you up for success with all projects to come.Read: How to successfully manage multiple projects

 Unlike planning a project from scratch, a project template gives you the building blocks you need to get started.
 Depending on what tool you use, your project template could include sections, example assignments, task tags, and more.
 A project template allows you to “plug and play” and get a head start on your work.

-A project plan is a blueprint of the key components your team needs to know in order to successfully achieve your project goals.
+A project plan is a blueprint of the key components your team needs to know in order to successfully achieve your project objectives.
 A good project plan outlines your project deliverables, project scope, and project schedule.
 In particular, a good plan should track seven key project elements: